DanSohn/OS_Projects/README.txt

-# OS_Projects
+OS Projects

-Simple Operating System Projects in C/C++, implementing paging, CPU scheduling, and deadlock detection algorithms
+Simple Operating System projects and assignments in C/C++, implementing paging, CPU scheduling, and deadlock detection algorithms.
+The following states what each file does and how to compile and run them.
+Feel free to look around!

 1.  myWc.cpp
     Implementing a line count utility program that closely follows the performance of the 'wc' command in linux.